revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ## PIP & Pylint

-1.what is the full from of pip?What the use of pip in python?
+1.what is the full from of pip?
+What is the use of pip in python?

 <details><summary><b>Show Answer </b></summary>